Lisa Schulte (luger)

 Lisa Schulte (born 13 December 2000) is an Austrian luger.

-Biography
+Career

 In the first race of the 2021-22 season in Yanqing, Schulte took third place and was on the individual podium for the first time in her career.

 Schulte is included in Austria at the 2022 Winter Olympics alongside Madeleine Egle and Hannah Prock; she finished the race in sixth position (+1.431 s) which ended in victory by Natalie Geisenberger.
 Madeleine Egle was selected for the team relay.

 She wins the single-seater title at the 2024 World Luge Championships in Altenberg.

+Personal life

+Born in Germany, Schulte moved to Austria with her family at the age of 2.
+She was naturalized as German in 2016.